uvarc/rc-website/content/userinfo/rivanna/allocations.md

 - - -

 ## Instructional Allocations
 Instructional allocations provide limited access to Rivanna and are available to UVA instructors who are teaching a class or leading a training session.
 Faculty who wish to request an instructional allocation should choose a MyGroups account name using the class rubric, e.g. cs5014.
+Instructional allocations come with 50GB of temporary project storage space.
+Data kept in the temporary project storage space will be automatically purged 2 weeks after the class ends unless the instructor requests an extension.
+Instructors are required to submit a fresh instructional allocation request—either a new request or a renewal request—at the start of each semester.
 <a href="/education/rivanna-instructional/" target="_blank">Read the full policy and guide for instructors.</a>
 <a href="/form/allocation-instructional/">